Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 - In a large skillet on medium heat, add oil.
 Once oil is hot enough (test with wooden chopstick and look for bubbles), add coated chicken.

-- Discard excess oil from pan, reserving 1 tsp of the oil.
+- Discard excess oil from pan, reserving 1 teaspoon of the oil in the pan.

 - Once thick, add back in fried chicken and mix to coat evenly.
 Remove off heat.